YOUCANSAY

 Supporting Better Outcomes for Children

-By helping schools gain an earlier understanding of Year 7 pupils, the Transition LRQ can contribute to:
+By helping schools gain an earlier understanding of new pupils, the Transition LRQ can contribute to:

 • Better wellbeing